stan-hua/CytoImageNet/README.md

 ## Evaluation
 We validate the performance of our CytoImageNet features on three classification-based transfer tasks: (1) **BBBC021 evaluation protocol** from the Broad Institute, (2) the **Cells Out of Sample (COOS-7)** dataset, and (3) the **CyCLOPS Wt2** dataset.

+#### Methods of Feature Extraction
+To create a fair comparison with ImageNet, we extract image features in 4 different methods:
+> 1. **concatenation** and **normalization**
+>    * normalize each channel filling in [0,1] with the 0.1th and 99.9th percentile pixel intensity
+>    * extract features from each channel and concatenate, resulting in 1280 x (n channels) features
+> 2. **concatenation** and no normalization
+>    * extract features from each channel and concatenate, resulting in 1280 x (n channels) features
+> 3. **merge** and **normalization**
+>    * normalize each channel filling in [0,1] with the 0.1th and 99.9th percentile pixel intensity
+>    * merge channel images into 1 grayscale image then extract features, resulting in 1280 features
+> 4. **merge** and no normalization
+>    * merge channel images into 1 grayscale image then extract features, resulting in 1280 features

+---

 ### BBBC021 Evaluation Protocol
 The procedure is as follows:
 1. Extract image features from ~2000 images (*each 'image' is made of **3** grayscale fluorescent microscopy images*).